photographs of scholars, teachers, and librarians looking at sources, text reading "marchand history labs at uc davis"

 Related Course: HIS 102M, Spring 2025

 Participants: Professor Cecilia Tsu is the Principal Investigator for this project.
-Department of History Ph.D. candidates Sareena Crawford and Frank Meyer are serving as Graduate Student Researchers.
-Also participating as researchers are three UC Davis undergraduates and one recent graduate.
-In addition, Yolo County Archives staff, CHSSP staff, and teacher-leaders are sharing their expertise to support the lab.
+Graduate Student Researchers Sareena Crawford and Frank Meyer, as well as UC Davis undergraduate students, Yolo County Archives staff, and CHSSp staff are also helping support the lab.

 Description: This project brings together academic researchers, county archivists, and K-12 educators to research and share the local histories of underrepresented groups in Yolo County, translating archival research into curriculum for K-12 classrooms.